 Pre-marital, prenuptial, and ante-nuptial agreements have long been a practice in the US.
 It was strongly enforced in 1848 through the Married Women’s Property Act.
 It was this act that gave women who entered into marriage their identity and rights back, since before this, a married woman’s legal existence was recognized only as extensions of her husband’s.
 This was due to the legal policy called coverture, a law that relinquished a woman’s legal rights upon marriage to her husband.
 Because of coverture, a married woman lost any right to own, sell, or transfer property, enter into contracts, earn a salary, or get an education without the consent of her husband and, even if her husband allowed her to work, the policy obliged her to surrender her earnings to him.
 Thus, in the event of divorce, she stood the chance of losing all her property to her husband.

 History shows all the more how important a prenuptial agreement is.
-For both parties to appreciate its real value, though, it has to be talked about long before engagement, as openly and candidly as possible and with the help of separate divorce lawyers who will make sure that both of your rights and interests are well protected.
+For both parties to appreciate its real value, though, it has to be talked about long before engagement, as openly and candidly as possible and with the help of qualified divorce attorneys who will make sure that both of your rights and interests are well protected.
+The process of divorce may become complicated without the guidance of someone who understands family or divorce law.
 The following are just some of the benefits this type of agreement can confer:

 - preservation of family ties and inheritance;